Science Potential for Stellar-mass Black Holes as Neighbors of Sgr A*: Introduction

 \section{Introduction}

-In the past years there were exciting revolutions in probing astrophysical black holes in the strong-gravity regime, thanks to the observations by LIGO (Laser Interferometric Gravitational Wave Observatory)~\cite{LIGOScientific:2021psn,LIGOScientific:2020ibl,LIGOScientific:2021usb,LIGOScientific:2018mvr} and EHT (Event Horizon Telescope)~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ggy}.
+In the past years there were exciting revolutions in probing astrophysical black holes in the strong-gravity regime, thanks to the observations by the LIGO and the Virgo collaboration (the LVC)~\cite{LIGOScientific:2021psn,LIGOScientific:2020ibl,LIGOScientific:2021usb,LIGOScientific:2018mvr} and EHT (Event Horizon Telescope)~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ggy}.
 In the next decades, space-based gravitational wave (GW) detectors, such as LISA~\cite{Audley:2017drz} and Tianqin~\cite{TianQin:2015yph,TianQin:2020hid}, will enable unprecedented measurements on the mass, spin, spacetime, orbital, and environmental properties of massive black holes at cosmological distances~\cite{Glampedakis:2005cf,Barack:2006pq}.
 For example, one particularly interesting type of source is EMRI (extreme mass ratio inspirals), which often comprises a stellar-mass black hole orbiting around a massive black hole.
 As this kind of system usually stays within the LISA band for $10^4-10^5$ cycles during the observation period, small additional effects (e.g., extra channel of dissipation) may accumulate over many orbital cycles to generate measurable phase shifts.
 As a result, EMRIs may serve as an ideal probe for deviations from General Relativity~\cite{Hannuksela:2018izj,Zhang:2019eid,Zhang:2018kib,Glampedakis:2005cf,Barack:2006pq} and astrophysical environmental effects~\cite{Bonga:2019ycj,Yang:2019iqa,Yang:2017aht,Barausse:2014tra}.
 In addition, the formation of EMRIs may be greatly accelerated by accretion flows, which provides promising opportunities for multi-messenger observations \cite{Pan2021a,Pan2021b}.